 My partner’s non-negotiables are having a proper table and chair that can fit two laptops and a monitor for working (not a bar with barstools), immediate access to nature and running areas, preferably not in a city, and fitting our budget.

 Sometimes it feels like we are chasing unicorns, but listing what it was we want scales down the field.
-Occasionally, we will have to make compromises based on availability, but we will exhaust all our resources and research before that happens.
+Sometimes our must-haves and dealbreakers change based on our circumstances or we will have to make compromises based on availability, but we will exhaust all our resources and research before that happens.

 Bucket list approach